scornejob/scornejob/TEMPLATE.md

 Then, I was a DevOps engineer at Zerofox, a company with the greatest culture I've experienced.
 I played the role of a Scrum master for the DevSecOps team, implementing features aiming to tackle security concerns.

-And now, I'm an Infrastructure Engineer at Shiftmove, where culture is as good as it can get :).
-But the biggest change was weather and language!
+And now, I'm an Infrastructure Engineer at Shiftmove, where I've been challenged in ways I never imagined :).
+But the biggest chalenge was weather and language!

 And since 2019, I'm also the CTO and software ninja for EmbedX (former Perk.cl), a chilean startup, working to simplify and democratize access to insurance.